-On 27th April, 2020, BBVA reached an agreement with Allianz, Compañía de Seguros y Reaseguros, S.A. to create a bancassurance joint venture in Spain including a long-term exclusive distribution agreement for the sale of non-life insurance products, excluding the health insurance business, through BBVA's branch network in Spain.
+On 27th April, 2020, BBVA reached an agreement with Allianz, Compañía de Seguros y Reaseguros, S.A. to create a bancassurance joint venture in order to develop non-life insurance in Spain, excluding the health insurance line of the business.

-On 14th December, 2020, after obtaining the relevant regulatory approvals from the competent authorities, BBVA Seguros, S.A. de Seguros y Reaseguros (BBVA Seguros) transferred to Allianz, Compañía de Seguros y Reaseguros, S.A., 50 per cent. of the share capital plus one share in BBVA Allianz Seguros y Reaseguros, S.A.
-(BBVA Seguros Generales).
-BBVA Seguros received a cash payment of \notin 274 million.
-Prior to that, BBVA transferred its non-life insurance business in Spain, excluding the health insurance business, to BBVA Seguros Generales.

-Allianz, Compañía de Seguros y Reaseguros, S.A. may need to make an additional payment to BBVA of up to $\notin 100$ million if certain business goals and milestones are met.
-This transaction has resulted in a profit net of taxes of $\notin 304$ million and has increased the Group's CET1 (fully loaded) ratio by 7 basis points as of 31st December, 2020.
+On 14th December, 2020, once the required authorisations had been obtained, BBVA completed the transaction and announced the transfer to Allianz, Compañía de Seguros y Reaseguros, S.A., 50 per cent. of the share capital plus one share in BBVA Allianz Seguros y Reaseguros, S.A., for which it received &274 million, without taking into account a variable part of the price (up to &100 million depending on certain business objectives and planned milestones).
+This transaction resulted in a profit net of taxes of &304 million and a positive impact on the Group's CET1 (fully loaded) ratio of 7 basis points, recorded in the Consolidated Financial Statements for the year ended 31st December, 2020.

-In 2019, there were no significant capital divestitures.